Nuccio's Pearl Camellia

 AvailabilityAdd to Favorites

 Spectacular, fully double blooms with pure white petals edged with an orchid pink blush.
-Flowers make a dazzling contrast with the glossy, dark green foliage.
+Flowers make a dazzling contrast against the glossy, dark green foliage.
 Adds an elegant, formal appearance to any garden.
-Mid season bloomer.
+A mid-season bloomer.
 Evergreen.

-- OverviewLight Needs:Filtered sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Slow growing 6 to 8 ft. tall and wide, larger with age.
+- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Slowly reaches 6 to 8 ft. tall and wide; larger with age.

 - History & LoreHistory:Camellias are native to eastern and southern Asia.
 C. japonica was imported into the Philippines but is native to China, Japan, Korea and Taiwan.
 The genus Camellia was named by Carolus Linnaeus who named it for a Jesuit missionary Georg Kamel, who cultivated an important garden of local medicinal plants on the Philippine Island of Luzon in the 17th century.
 Nuccio's Pearl was a chance seedling that originated at Nuccio's Nurseries in Altadena, California in 1973.
 Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.